arvyzukai/DeepRL_P2/Report.md

 The Agent's Policy network returns:
  - action: the action based on ActorNN,
- - log_prob: log probability of the sampled action with respect to the ActorNN,
+ - log_prob: log probability of the sampled action according to the ActorNN,
  - v: the value of the provided state according to the CriticNN.

 The log_prob is calculated from Normal distribution with Standard deviation of 1.

 If the `action` is not provided (i.e. when filling Critic's memory) then it is sampled with some noise under current ActorNN policy.

-In the early versions of the Agent I tried different Standard deviations with poor results (at first the Agent was not capable of solving the Environment and Standard deviation may not be the culprit).
+The Standard deviation of 1 helps solve the Environment but there maybe better values for it.
+In the early versions of the Agent I tried different Standard deviations with poor results (at first the Agent was not capable of solving the Environment but Standard deviation may not be the culprit).

 The PolicyNN architecture was chosen purely from intuition and was not much experimented with.
 Here might be a lot of room for improvement.